 People often assume shorter persons to be younger than they really are.
 This is not just because of height but also because they tend to have a more youthful appearance.
 Such an assumption may sound complimentary or delightful to some short individuals, but not in all cases.

 However, this observation raises a question: does it mean then that growing taller will make you age faster?
 Some people do wonder about this.
-Continue reading to find out whether this is the case.

 Does Height Make You Look Older Quicker?